Reparationsby James Sheldon

 REGIONAL PREMIERE | by James Sheldon

 Directed by Myriam Cyr

 Ginny, a successful book editor, invites a young, black aspiring author, Reg, to her apartment after a boozy book party.
 She wakes up to find that a night of tenderness and passion is turning into a tumultuous morning-after when he threatens to reveal a dark secret from her past.
 As family friends join them for an ill-timed paella feast, all four are soon embroiled in whether the young writer is due his restitution.
 Personal revelations lead to laughs, tears, and coming to terms with racial injustice and personal betrayal in this poignant new play by James Sheldon.

-Reparations runs September 4 through September 27.
+Originally slated for 2020, but due to Covid-19 social distancing measures has been moved to the 2021 Season, Reparations will run September 3 through September 26.
 Performances are Wednesday through Saturday at 7:30 pm and Saturday and Sunday at 2:00 pm at Gloucester Stage Company, 267 East Main Street, Gloucester, MA.

 * = Talkback after matinee